 - Your hearing aid feels uncomfortable.
 You may not like the way it sits in your ear.
 (It shouldn’t be painful, though.
 If it is, tell your audiologist right away.)
 The specialist may recommend you only wear the device for part of the day at first as you get used to it.

 - Your own voice sounds too loud.
 This is called the occlusion effect.
 Many people with hearing aids get used to it over time.
 But if it’s bothering you, talk to your audiologist.
 They may be able to make changes to make it less irritating.

 - You hear background noise.
 A hearing aid can pick up noises you don’t want to hear, along with the ones you’re trying to tune into.
 While this is usually normal, you should talk to your audiologist if the sound hurts your ears or feels especially irritating.

 - You hear a whistling sound, aka “feedback.”
 This usually happens when a hearing aid doesn’t fit right, or because your ear is clogged with earwax or fluid.
 If you notice feedback, talk to your audiologist ASAP.

 - There’s a buzzing noise when you use your cell phone.
-Some digital cellphones can interfere with radio frequency, which causes a buzzing from your device.
-It’s becoming less common as hearing aid and phone technologies improve.
+Some digital cell phones can interfere with radio frequency, which causes a buzzing from your device.
+It’s becoming less common as hearing aids and phone technologies improve.
 Even so, the best way to avoid this problem is to take your cell phone with you when you’re being fitted for a hearing aid.
 That way, you can make sure the two don’t interfere with each other.

 Be Proactive About Conversations